Fabtech logo

 Reactive maintenance can be an effective part of your maintenance strategy for businesses across various industries.
 However, you should never rely solely on reactive maintenance as a solution for all asset breakdowns.
 Analyze your budget, take note of your most valuable machinery, and determine where reactive maintenance might be the right choice for you!

-• Warren Wu
+• Warren wu

-Warren is an implementation lead at Coast, specializing in guiding companies across various industries in adopting maintenance software solutions.
-Based in San Francisco, Warren is passionate about ensuring smooth transition for his clients.
+Warren is Coast's Head of Growth, and he's a subject-matter expert in emerging CMMS technologies.
+Based in San Francisco, he leads implementations at Coast, specializing in guiding companies across various industries in adopting these maintenance software solutions.
+He's particularly passionate about ensuring a smooth transition for his clients.
 When he's not assisting customers, you can find him exploring new recipes and discovering the latest restaurants in the city.

 Why worry when you can Coast?